serkankazak/rsync-msys2/README.md

 ## How to use rsync on Windows?

-download exe from https://github.com/msys2/msys2-installer/releases (under Assets)
+download exe from https://github.com/msys2/msys2-installer/releases (under Assets, something like 'msys2-x86_64-20250221.exe ')

 run msys2